Alex67985/Reddit-API-Stocks-Scraping/README.md

 I will try to make a repository using Pushshift soon :)

 ## Features
-- Scraping subreddit data using the official Reddit API (PRAW).
+- Scraping subreddit data using the Python Reddit API Wrapper(PRAW).
 - Fairly customizable repository with scripts that can do the following:
     - scrape ticker lists and relevant subreddits
     - scrapes submissions including any tickers **Beta**